konrad-svahn/YouTube_watch-time_limitor/README.md

 2: unzip in a location of your choice

+FIREFOX:

-3: FIREFOX go to about:debugging#/runtime/this-firefox
+3: paste about:debugging#/runtime/this-firefox into your search bar

+4: click Load Temporary Add-on

+5:

+CHROME

-3: CHROME
+3: